An 18th Century Linen Bedgown

 A woman is testing the fit of the Burnley and Trowbridge 18th century bedgown pattern.
 She is wearing the linen bedgown over an eggplant purple silk petticoat

-And then, by gosh, by george (and by golly, too) I had an 18th Century linen bedgown – all ready to wear!
+And then, by gosh, by george (and by gosh and golly, too) I had an 18th Century linen bedgown – all ready to wear!

 A woman is hoisting up her skirts to grin at the camera.
 She is wearing an 18th century working class outfit of striped linen bedgown, sky blue linen petticoat and a white linen apron.